-See images of NASA's Perseverance Mars rover mission in this Space.com gallery.
+See images of NASA's Perseverance Mars rover mission, including the spacecraft's components, assembly, and historic landing sequence, in this Space.com gallery.

 Perseverance on Mars

 NASA's Perseverance Mars rover landed inside Mars' Jezero Crater on Feb.
 18, 2021, shortly before 4 p.m.
 EST (2100 GMT).
 The 28-mile-wide (45 kilometers) Jezero Crater lies about 19 degrees north of the Red Planet's equator.
 The rover will study the crater's geology, hunt for subsurface water ice, and test out its scientific instruments.

 Mars 2020 mission launch

 The Mars 2020 mission successfully launched toward the Red Planet on July 30, 2020, at 7:50 a.m.
 EDT (1150 GMT), riding an Atlas V rocket into space from Cape Canaveral Air Force Station in Florida.
 The rocket launched from Space Launch Complex-41, carrying NASA's next Mars rover, named Perseverance.

 Shortly after liftoff, Perseverance experienced minor communications and temperature glitches that left the spacecraft in a protective "safe mode" for a brief period of time.
 The unexpected temperature difference occurred when the spacecraft zoomed through Earth's shadow.
 However, this did not harm the mission, as the spacecraft was taken out of "safe mode" and returned to normal operations the next day (July 31, 2020).